MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 - [HealthStatusMismatchFlags](#healthstatusmismatchflags)

 \*  TPM 2.0 only
-**  Reports if Bitlocker was enabled during initial boot.
+\*\*  Reports if BitLocker was enabled during initial boot.
-*** The “Hybrid Resume” must be disabled on the device.
+\*\*\* The “Hybrid Resume” must be disabled on the device.
 Reports 1st party ELAM “Defender” was loaded during boot.

 Each of these are described in further detail in the following sections, along with the recommended actions to take.